winitzki/sofp/README.md

 - Intuitions behind the notion of "filtering" the data in a container
 - Deriving the filterable functor laws from the intuitions
 - Examples of functors that are not filterable, and reasons why
-- Defining the `Filterable` type class and checking the laws with `scalacheck`
+- Defining the `Filterable` typeclass and checking the laws with `scalacheck`
 - Example of a filterable contrafunctor
 - Worked examples and exercises